peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 </body>
 ```

 What this learn us, is that `Next` is able to prerender a route even if there is `React state` in it.
 It just renders the initial state.
-Remember this, having interactive components does not mean they can't be prerendered.
+Having interactive components does not mean they can't be prerendered.
+Also, this is not new.

 ## Static Site Generation

-Our first case was static rendering without `getStaticProps`.
+Our first test was static rendering without `getStaticProps`.
 Now we look into static rendering with `getStaticProps` AKA static site generation (SSG).

 We make a new route `test1/ssg` that fetches a user from the[jsonplaceholder API](https://jsonplaceholder.typicode.com/) and run build.